SharonLutz/eLI/README.md

 Additionally, if the user wants to produce a graph of the results saved to the working directory, then use plot.pdf=T. The name of the plot (input= plot.name) and the main label for the plot can be specified (input= plot.label).

-See the manpage for more detail regarding the input of the eLI function.
+See the man page for more details regarding the input of the eLI function.

 ```
 library(eLI)